Directional tests in Gaussian graphical models: Background

 \subsection{Directional tests in linear exponential families}

-Following \citet[Section 3]{fraser16}, three steps are in general necessary to obtain the directional $p$-value when inference is made about a vector parameter of interest in the presence of a finite dimensional nuisance component.
-Focusing on hypotheses that are linear in the canonical parameter $\varphi=\varphi(\theta)$ of an exponential family model, we shall summarize here the procedure detailed in \citet[Section 3]{dav14}.
+Focusing on hypotheses that are linear in the canonical parameter $\theta$ of an exponential family model, we shall summarize here the procedure detailed in \citet[Sect.
+3]{dav14} which involves two steps of dimensionality reduction.

-Denoting by $u=u(y)$ the sufficient statistic for the $p$-dimensional vector parameter $\varphi$, the first decrease in dimension from the sample size $n$ to $p$ is delivered by considering the marginal density of $u$ and the corresponding log-likelihood function $\ell(\theta;u) = \varphi(\theta)^\top u - K\{\varphi(\theta)\}$, taking the standard exponential family form.
-Specifically, given $u^0 = u(y^0)$ and the centered statistic $s = u - u^0$, the tilted log-likelihood function is defined by
+Denoting by $u=u(y)$ the sufficient statistic for the $p$-dimensional vector parameter $\theta$, we can consider the marginal density of $u$ and the corresponding log-likelihood function $\ell(\theta;u) = \theta^\top u - K(\theta)$, which takes the standard exponential family form. {{Consistent with the notation established by \cite{dav14} and \cite{fraser16}, we define the observed data $y^0=(y^0_1,\ldots,y^0_n)$ and the corresponding observed value of the sufficient statistic $u^0 = u(y^0)$.} Given the centered statistic $s = u - u^0$ with observed value $s^0=u^0 - u^0=0$,} the tilted log-likelihood function is